phalax4/GreekTree/README.md

 # GreekTree
-Relationships of the Greek Theogany
+Relationships of the Greek Theogony
 Begin